Published 12th June 2020

 How much privacy do we really have online?
 Can we ever have true privacy when browsing the web?
 Brave may be the Blockchain solution we didn’t know we needed.

 Even when you think you are taking steps to protect your privacy on common browsers, such as using ‘Incognito Mode’, this only hides your browser history for users of the same device.
-Your browsing activity may still be visible to the websites you visit, or your internet service provider, in fact this is even set out when you try to open a private window in Google Chrome.
+Your browsing activity may still be visible to the websites you visit, or your internet service provider this is even set out when you try to open a private window in Google Chrome.

 Typical browsers such as Chrome, Firefox and Safari, are also slowed down when they fetch ad scripts.
-This can have a negative effect on the user experience of web pages, as well as the ads also being invasive.
+This can hurt the user experience of web pages, as well as the ads also being invasive.

 What is Brave